PREVENT-Inc/ghost-on-heroku/README.md

 Ghost is a free, open, simple blogging platform.
 Visit the project's website at <http://ghost.org>, or read the docs on <http://support.ghost.org>.

-## Ghost version 1.X
+## Ghost version 2.19.3

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ### Things you should know

-After deployment,
+After deployment
 - First, visit Ghost at `https://YOURAPPNAME.herokuapp.com/ghost` to set up your admin account
 - The app may take a few minutes to come to life
 - Your blog will be publicly accessible at `https://YOURAPPNAME.herokuapp.com`